Patient Engagement in Redesigning Care

-This toolkit was developed by Sarah Davis, JD, MPA and Martha E. Gaines, JD, LLM, both of whom are from Center for Patient Partnerships and the University of Wisconsin – Madison Law School.
-This was developed in a collaboration with UW Health and made possible by funding from University of Wisconsin Medical Foundation.
+Version 1.0 of this toolkit was developed by Sarah Davis, JD, MPA and Martha E. Gaines, JD, LLM, both of whom are from Center for Patient Partnerships and the University of Wisconsin – Madison Law School.
+It was developed in a collaboration with UW Health and made possible by funding from University of Wisconsin Medical Foundation.
 A participant engagement model was used for this program; as a result, some sample resources provided in this toolkit were created in collaboration with participating UW Health Microsystem team members.

-Citation: Davis S, Gaines ME.
-Patient Engagement in Redesigning Care Toolkit.
-Center for Patient Partnerships, UW Health Innovation Program; 2014.
+Citation: Davis S, Gaines ME, Pandhi N. Patient Engagement in Redesigning Care Toolkit, Version 2.0.
+Center for Patient Partnerships, UW Health, Primary Care Academics Transforming Healthcare, UW Health Innovation Program; 2017.
 Available at: http://www.hipxchange.org/PatientEngagement

-We would also like to acknowledge the contributions of the following people to this project: Marc Korobkin, JD; Stephanie Berkson, MPA; Susan Ertl, MSN, RN; Pratik Prajapati, MHA; Celeste Demitrios; Lauren Fiedler, MS; Pamela Kittleson, RPh; William Caplan, MD; Sally Kraft, MD MPH; William Schwab, MD; Zaher Karp; members of PATH; and the UW Health Microsystem team members, coaches, and patients who participated in the program.
+We would also like to acknowledge the contributions of the following people to this project: Marc Korobkin, JD; Stephanie Berkson, MPA; Susan Ertl, MSN, RN; Pratik Prajapati, MHA; Celeste Demitrios; Lauren Fiedler, MS; Pamela Kittleson, RPh; William Caplan, MD; Sally Kraft, MD MPH; William Schwab, MD; Nora Jacobson, PhD; Zaher Karp, MPH; members of PATH; and the UW Health Microsystem team members, coaches, and patients who participated in the program.

 Patient Engagement in Redesigning Care Toolkit on AHRQ Innovations Exchange